Double fatal crash: red-light running bus driver Ngatokoitu Tapora given community work

 "And I am sorry for that."

-But the judge said she must abide by the sentencing act among other legal considerations and looked to the grieving parents to show leadership moving forwards.
+But the judge said she must abide by the Sentencing Act among other legal considerations and looked to the grieving parents to show leadership moving forward.

-"I want this to be the final hearing… I want this to end today."
+"I want this to be the final hearing … I want this to end today."

 King and KauKasi were struck by a bus on Puhinui Rd on April 14 last year.